Highlights Of The Program

 PA Consulting

-• Considering how larger volumes, higher viscosity and slower rates extend autoinjector use times
+• Considering how larger volumes, higher viscosity, and slower rates extend autoinjector usage time

 10:25 - 10:30